OzgurYatmaz/SpringMVCSample/README.md

-# SpringMVCSample
-A task manager application with spring mvc, spring security and mysql DB along with...
+A task manager application with spring mvc, spring security and mysql DB along with.
+For front end Bootstrap and Jquery is used.

 Tasks and users are managed by spring data jpa over mysql db.
 Fuctionality the api offers are the following: